 At the Alexander Technique Studio we are therefore concerned with functional anatomy and physiology as they relate to perception, interpretation, and movement – these being the prime agents involved in reaction and action.

-Traditionally, the study of human anatomy and physiology are too preoccupied with specifics.
-The study of the function of individual parts and the compartmentalization of anatomy into several disciplines tend towards a fragmented understanding of the living, whole being.
+Traditionally, the study of human anatomy and physiology is too preoccupied with specifics for our purpose.
+The study of the function of individual parts and the compartmentalization of anatomy into several disciplines tends towards a fragmented understanding of the living, whole being.

 The purpose of our teaching of anatomy and physiology is to show how the psycho-physical organism is connected, and how it works as an integrated whole: i.e. is an indivisible unity.